 How to avoid sunburn in pets

 Longer walks during the middle of the day when the sun is strongest should be avoided in the summer.
 Taking walks early in the morning or early evening when it’s cooler will be much safer for your pooches but you should still ensure you've got pet friendly sun cream on those pets at risk.

 The dogs most at risk include Bull Terriers, Pit Bulls, Dalmatians, Weimaraners, Lurchers, Greyhounds and Boxers.
-Hairless cats like the Sphynx and Peterbald or white cats are also prone to sunburn, and their outdoor activities should be monitored if possible.
+Hairless cats like the Sphynx and Peterbald or white cats are also prone to sunburn, and their outdoor activities and must be monitored.

 There are a variety of options in purchasing sun lotion for your cats or dogs.
 Always purchase pet friendly sun cream.